 One of the first things to learn when comparing health plans is all the abbreviations you'll read about.
 Most health plans you search for will fall into one of four categories: HMO, PPO, POS and EPO.
 HMOs and PPOs are the most popular plan types.

-- A Health Maintenance Organization (HMO) plan will usually have lower deductibles and premiums, along with fixed copays.
-You'll need to see a doctor in your own network with an HMO plan.
+- A Health Maintenance Organization (HMO) plan usually has a lower deductible and premium, along with fixed copays.
+You'll need to see a doctor in your plan's network with an HMO plan.

 - A PPO is a Preferred Provider Organization plan.
 It will have larger premiums but lower copays.
 It also enables people with this plan to see out-of-network providers without referrals.